Family Law Services Tailored for You How Can We Help?

 What Circumstances Justify a Divorce Modification?

-Modifications can be pursued when significant life changes affect the ability to follow original divorce terms.
+Modifications can be pursued when significant life changes affect the ability to follow the original divorce terms.
 Common reasons include job loss, relocation, changes in income, shifts in childcare needs, or health issues.
 The change must be substantial and something that was not anticipated during the original agreement to justify a modification.
+Our Newport Beach team helps evaluate and clearly present these factors to the court.

 How Long Does the Modification Process Take?